pomerium/documentation/content/docs/deploying/k8s/reference.md

 ### `authenticate`

-Authenticate sets authenticate service parameters
+Authenticate sets authenticate service parameters.
+If not specified, a Pomerium-hosted authenticate service would be used.

 <table>
     <thead>